 Let’s say you’ve decided to listen to this particular summary via audio feature.
 Tap the listen button, and you’ll be taken into audio mode.

 By default, the intro to the summary will start playing automatically, followed by the first blink, then the second, and so on.
 In case you’ve missed anything, you can always hit one of the 15s-buttons and jump back or ahead 15 seconds.

+As of April 2017, you can even jump to any point in the audio summary, by dragging the slider.
 See the “1.0X” in the bottom right corner?
 That’s the current playback speed, which you can increase to 1.25X and even 1.5X, if you’re a fast listener.

 Also by default, autoplay will be enabled, which keeps playing summary after summary from your library, meaning you can just keep listening if you’re driving, running on the treadmill or cooking.
 Of course you can turn it off at any time, by tapping on the infinity symbol at the bottom.

 If you come across a particularly great bit of wisdom, you can share it by clicking the share button in the top right corner of this view in a message, on Facebook, on Twitter, etc.